The following information can be found on this page:

 - Membership and Dues - All memberships, conference and association dues.
 (Line 38).

-- Other Operating Expenses - Any operating expenses paid by athletics in the report year that cannot be classified into another category, such as college athlete cash academic and graduation awards, non-team travel (athlete participation in conferences or meetings), team banquets and awards (e.g., trophies, rings).
+- Other Operating Expenses - Any operating expenses paid by athletics in the report year that cannot be classified into another category, such as, non-team travel (athlete participation in conferences or meetings), team banquets and awards (e.g., trophies, rings).
 (Line 40).
-(From NCAA Financial Reports).
-See Academic and Graduation Awards
+Note: Prior to the 2025 Fiscal Year, the college athlete cash academic and graduation awards or Alston Awards were included in this category.
+(From NCAA MFRS reports).
+See Enhanced Educational Benefits.

 OTHER REVENUE: